 Development of the Norwegian oil fields

-The development concept for the first two discoveries was announced in February 2013.
-The plan includes installation of a floating production unit (FPU/FPSO) with a pipeline to shore and an onshore oil terminal at Veidnes, outside Honningsvag, in Finnmark.
+The Johan Castberg development includes the installation of an FPSO with a pipeline to shore and an onshore oil terminal at Veidnes, outside Honningsvag, in Finnmark.

-The 1,900t FPSO vessel will be equipped with two gas turbine generators, water and chemical injection modules, flare system besides being capable of accommodating 140 workers.
+The 1,900t FPSO vessel will be equipped with two gas turbine generators, water, gas and chemical injection modules, flare system besides being capable of accommodating 140 workers.

 A total of 18 production wells will be drilled, in addition to 12 water and gas injection wells to provide pressure support.